MicrosoftDocs/office-developer-client-docs.pt-BR/docs/outlook/auxiliary/iolkaccount-setprop.md

 _dwProp_

-> no A marca de propriedade da propriedade Account a ser definida.
+> [in] A marca de propriedade da propriedade da conta a ser definida.

 _pVar_

-> no O valor da propriedade especificada.
+> [in] O valor da propriedade especificada.

 ## <a name="return-values"></a>Valores de retorno